-Paradigms for Pentecostal Missions, Graduate Study Guide by Denzil R. Miller; Paradigms for Pentecostal Missions Readings and Resource Materials; The Holy Spirit and Mission Dynamics edited by C. Douglas McConnell; Empowered for Global Mission by Denzil R. Miller; Baptism in the Holy Spirit by Anthony D. Palma; The Century of the Holy Spirit: 100 Years of Pentecostal and Charismatic Renewal, 1901-2001 by Vinson Synan; and The Holy Bible.
+Paradigms for Pentecostal Missions, Graduate Study Guide by Denzil R. Miller; Paradigms for Pentecostal Missions Readings and Resource Materials; The Holy Spirit and Mission Dynamics edited by C. Douglas McConnell; Empowered for Global Mission by Denzil R. Miller; The Century of the Holy Spirit: 100 Years of Pentecostal and Charismatic Renewal, 1901-2001 by Vinson Synan; and The Holy Bible

-MIS 5813 / MIS 5823 Directed Reading and Research:

-Missions (3 credits)
+MIS 5813 / MIS 5823 Directed Reading and Research: Missions (3 credits)

-See "Specialized Studies-All Divisions" at the end of this section of "Graduate Course Descriptions" for details.
+See "Specialized Studies-All Divisions" at the end of this section for details.